Kray-G/kcs/CONTRIBUTING.md

 # How to contribute this project

-Your contribution must be very helpful for this product.
+Your contribution would be just what I need for this product.

 ## 1. Put a Star